-You should perform 2 sets between 8 to 12 reps for beginners and 1 for the more advanced fitness enthusiast.
+You should perform two sets between 8 to 12 reps for beginners and 1 for the more advanced fitness enthusiast.
 Remember to maintain your posture and stop any movement if you experience discomfort.
-Use the medium to large-sized exercise balls for squats.
+Use medium to large-sized exercise balls for squats.

 3. Arm and Leg Extensions

 Place the ball under your stomach and extend your arm and opposite leg while holding this position only a few times.
-This is a great technique for improving your core strength.
-Be sure to maintain your posture by supporting your spine during these movements and complete at least 8 reps alternating your arm and leg through each set.
+This is an excellent technique for improving your core strength.
+Be sure to maintain your posture by supporting your spine during these movements and complete at least eight reps alternating your arm and leg through each set.

 Last word on the exercise ball